 How to Find Your Uterus

-Don't bother trying to feel your uterus before twelve weeks of pregnancy because you will be frustrated.
+You may be wondering, how does a pregnant belly feel in early pregnancy?
+Some women want to feel their uterus when pregnant, but don't bother trying to feel your uterus before twelve weeks of pregnancy because you will be frustrated.
+Where is your uterus located at 12 weeks?
 At 12 weeks, the top of your uterus is just about level with the top of your pubic bone, and you might just be able to feel it then.
-If you insist on feeling your uterus at twelve weeks, try the following technique:
+If you insist on feeling your uterus at 12 weeks, try the following technique:

 - Lie on your back, bend your knees, and place your feet flat on the bed.